 - Consolidated dispatch in 2011 with West Central Dispatch Center, cities of Creve Coeur, Frontenac, and Town and Country generating annual savings of \$110,000.
-While consolidating our police and fire dispatch has resulted in these savings, the annual cost to provide the vital communications for our first responders is \$260,000 (2015-16 estimate) and is also heavily personnel-driven. - Charter member of St. Louis Area Insurance Trust (SLAIT) which added self-insured health in 2010.
-Annual estimated savings of \$45,000 when combined with addition of employee deductible of \$500 per employee and \$1,000 per family. - Reduced City's share of health insurance cost by increasing employee only portion of health care from zero to 10%.
+While consolidating our police and fire dispatch has resulted in these savings, the annual cost to provide the vital communications for our first responders is \$280,000 (2016-17 estimate) and is also heavily personnel-driven. - Charter member of St. Louis Area Insurance Trust (SLAIT) which added self-insured health insurance in 2010.
+Annual estimated savings of \$45,000 when combined with the addition of employee deductible of \$1,000 per employee and \$2,000 per family.

+- Reduced City's share of health insurance cost by increasing employee only portion of health care from zero to 10%.
 Savings of \$30,000 annually. - Lengthened "steps to max pay" from 3 to 8 years reducing the annual payroll step increases.
-Savings of \$38,000 over an 8 year period per new hire. - Froze longevity increases and time in rank for all employees in 2011 resulting in estimated savings of more than \$350,000 over 10 years.

-- Obtained grant revenue for police and fire equipment and capital improvement projects, offsetting City expenses by almost \$800,000 over the past five years. - Police, fire, and public works have all managed capital vehicle and equipment purchases to reduce cost from prior years.
-Estimated savings in excess of \$15,000 annually. - Public Works has borrowed equipment from Creve Coeur, fire has borrowed/shared equipment and training resources, and police have obtained donated equipment, all resulting in reduced or zero expense increases.
-Estimated savings of over \$10,000 annually. - Significant personnel savings are projected in the 2016 budget due to a 3% decrease in health insurance premiums through the self-insured SLAIT.
-Also, the City's retirement program, LAGERS, saw a major decrease in contributions of more than \$50,000 or almost 15% compared to the prior year.
+Savings of \$38,000 over an 8 year period per new hire. - Froze longevity increases and time in rank for all employees in 2011 resulting in estimated savings of more than \$350,000 over 10 years. - Obtained grant revenue for police and fire equipment and capital improvement projects, offsetting City expenditures by almost \$800,000 over the past six years. - Police, fire, and public works have all managed capital vehicle and equipment purchases to reduce cost from prior years.
+Estimated savings in excess of \$15,000 annually. - Public Works has borrowed equipment from Creve Coeur, fire has borrowed/shared equipment and training resources and police have obtained donated equipment, all resulting in reduced or zero expense increases.
+Estimated savings of over \$10,000 annually. - Participation in the St. Louis Area Insurance Trust (SLAIT) resulted in a minimal increase of 2.5% to the City's health insurance costs for 2017.
+This increase is significantly below industry standards, which averaged 6% increases. - The City successfully negotiated for no increase in dental insurance rates while increasing benefits for employees. - Moderate personnel savings are projected in the 2017 budget due to the City's retirement program, LAGERS, seeing another major decrease in contributions of more than \$50,000, or almost 17% compared to the prior year.
+This is the second consecutive year for the pension expenditure savings.

-During the past ten years, the government's overall expenditures related to public safety have increased not only in amount, but also as a percentage of total operational expenditures in governmental funds (currently 67.1% of operational expenditures and 61.4% of total expenditures), reflecting a ten-year increase of 7.0% for fire/EMS and 1.7% for police.
+During the past ten years, the City's overall expenditures related to public safety have increased not only in amount, but also as a percentage of total operational expenditures in governmental funds (currently 68.8% of operational expenditures and 62.7% of total expenditures), reflecting a ten-year increase of 7.3% for fire/EMS and 1.9% for police.
 Much of this increase reflects the 2010 addition of the EMS/ambulance service to improve response times as well as the increased personnel to fulfill ISO insurance ratings requirements on fire truck minimum manning.